... a few more important facts to consider, before we start exploring our feet for the Reflex Points.

 What that means is we always treat the whole foot, not just applying pressure to a problem area.

-- Reflexology can be used as a diagnostic tool, however, NEVER at any time diagnose a disease, illness or any problems!
+Reflexology can be used as a diagnostic tool, however, NEVER at any time diagnose a disease, illness or any health problems!

 All you do is, ascertain a certain point is painful and that point relates to a certain part of the body.
 That is all, don't conclude or diagnose anything else.

-Reflexology is not the only modality which treats certain points on the foot to achieve a positive health outcome.
+Reflexology is not the only modality that treats certain points on the foot to achieve a positive health outcome.